The best cabin rentals in Hawkesbury River with fishing

 Looping around Sydney, the Hawkesbury River winds its way from the Blue Mountains in the west to the estuaries of Broken Bay along the Pacific Coast.
 Set sail along the river on a boat cruise, ride the historic cable ferry at Wisemans Ferry, or stop at colonial towns such as Pitt Reach, Ebenezer, and Windsor.
 National parks flank the riverbanks, affording campers plenty of choices, and the region’s mild temperatures mean that outdoor activities are enjoyable year-round.
 Cruise around coastal estuaries, hike through rainforest gorges, discover glow-worm caves, or enjoy wine tasting at a Hawkesbury Valley winery.

-Top-rated campgrounds near Hawkesbury River
+Top-rated campgrounds in Hawkesbury River

 1. Cranky Rock Hunter Valley

-21 sites · Tents, RVs, Lodging · Sweetmans Creek, NSW
+Sweetmans Creek, NSW · 21 sites · Tents, RVs, Lodging

 Set at the base of the mountains on a beautiful valley floor, located in wine country in the lower Hunter Valley, Cranky Rock gets its name from a 25 tonne sandstone rock that graces our home.
 The 120 acre working beef and horse farm is situated a scenic 2 hour drive North from Sydney or 1 hour East from Newcastle.
 Whether you chose to stay of one of our campsites or in our pioneer-style cottage, all visitor being awoken to the natural bush sounds of lyre birds and cooling their heels in the crystal creek at the bottom of the property.
 On your way in or out, be sure to check out the boutique village of Wollombi which is just 10 minutes from Cranky Rock, where you'll enjoy wine tasting, fresh produce and quaint cafes.
-Other must-see's in the area include the Olney State Forest and the Wattagan National Park.The property is located just off a scenic drive, over a 2wd accessible creek crossing.
+Other must-see's in the area include the Olney State Forest and the Wattagan National Park.
+The property is located just off a scenic drive, over a 2wd accessible creek crossing.
 It is peaceful and secluded.
-Campers can used shared kitchen and bathroom facilities located at the top of the camp area.
+Campers can use a bush shower if needed but it’s reliant on rain water in the tank.
 Dogs are welcome, but as it's a working farm, we ask the remain on leash at all times.

 Pets